zerpex/DocSeed/README.md

 docker-compose run --rm openvpn ovpn_revokeclient $CLIENTNAME remove
 ```

 * Hosts can "see" each others:
-add the following option in openvpn.conf:
+Add the following option in openvpn.conf:
 ```bash
 client-to-client
 ```